 105/120/180/200 class, enamelled copper rectangular wire overcoated with epoxy or another suitable bond coat.

-3.11 Enamelled Wire – Wire coated with insulation of cured resins (e.g. - PVA, PEI and PAI ).
+3.11 Enamelled Wire — Wire coated with insulation of cured resins (for example, PVA, PEI and PAI ).

-3.12 Factory Acceptance Test – Tests carried out on samples taken from a lot for the purpose of factory acceptance of the lot before dispatch in presence of purchaser or third-party inspection agency as agreed between CTC manufacturer and purchaser.
+3.12 Factory Acceptance Test — Tests carried out on samples taken from a lot for the purpose of factory acceptance of the lot before dispatch in presence of purchaser or third-party inspection agency as agreed between CTC manufacturer and purchaser.

-3.13 Half Overlapping – It refers to the lapping form with the width of overlapping in 40 - 60 %.
+3.13 Half Overlapping — It refers to the lapping form with the width of overlapping in 40 percent to 60 percent .

 Fig. 2 Half Overlapping